SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/intercepting-query-changes-in-webparts.md

 ```

 There are two parts to what we are doing in onInit:

 1. Ensuring that whenever pushState is called by other javascript we trigger our `_onUrlChange` method.
-2. Ensuring that whenever the browser fires a 'popstate' event (e.g. user pressing the browser back button) we trigger our `_onUrlChange` method.
+1. Ensuring that whenever the browser fires a 'popstate' event (for example, user pressing the browser back button) we trigger our `_onUrlChange` method.